Jessica Polka

-Jessica Polka is a biochemist and the Executive Director of ASAPbio (Accelerating Science and Publication in biology), a non-profit initiative promoting innovation and transparency via preprints and open peer review.
-She was one of the organizers of a recent meeting they held on scholarly communication.
+Jessica Polka is a biochemist and the founding Executive Director of ASAPbio (Accelerating Science and Publication in biology), a non-profit initiative promoting innovation and transparency via preprints and open peer review.
+She was one of the organizers of the many meetings they held on scholarly communication.
+In February 2024, she left ASAPbio and currently serves as the Program Director for Open Science at Astera.

 Education

-Polka received a BS in Biology from the University of North Carolina at Chapel Hill in 2007.
+Polka received a BS in biology from the University of North Carolina at Chapel Hill in 2007.
 While there, she was a Morehead Scholar.
 She obtained a Ph.D. in biochemistry from the University of California, San Francisco under the supervision of Dyche Mullins in 2012.

 Career

 In 2013 Polka became a research fellow in the department of Systems Biology at Harvard Medical School with Pamela Silver as advisor.
 She was also held a visiting scholar at the Whitehead Institute in Massachusetts.
 Polka conducted research in the assembly, function, and applications of protein polymers in bacteria, such as membrane-breaking protein needles called R bodies.
 Polka's work on R bodies was discussed in the American magazine The Atlantic, and covered by the American Chemical Society.
 Polka discovered that carboxysome, a protein organelle in cyanobacteria, grows like a crystal until it is coated by a layer of shell proteins.

 Polka was co-chair of the American Society for Cell Biology's COMPASS (Committee for Postdocs and Students) during 2013 and 2014.